Ing-David/PFE/README.md

 `mkdir -p PFE/data/{glove,agrovoc/el_annotation,EL}`

-Then, you need to clone the repositoty and go into the master branch by using the commad line:
+Then, go into `PFE` folder and clone the repositoty, go into the master branch by using the commad line:

 `git clone https://github.com/Ing-David/PFE.git && cd PFE && git checkout master`